BartlomiejSkwara/fundraising/README.md

 ```

 ### Optional (building jar):
-If you want to create a jar file for later deployment first follow steps 1 and 2 for running project (cloning repo and entering directory).
+If you want to create a jar file for later deployment first follow steps 1 and 2 of running project section (cloning repo and entering directory).
 ```
 mvnw clean package
 ```
-Jar file can be ran using following command
+Jar file can be run using following command
 ```
 java -jar target\fundraising-0.1.0.jar
 ```

 ### Issues with used port
-Application runs by default on port 8080 so if the running process fails make sure that it is not in use.
-You can change the used port in following ways:
+By default, application runs  on port 8080 so if the running process fails make sure that it is not in use.
+If You want to it is possible to change the used port in following ways:

 For spring:boot run:
 ```